SynthCard/synthcard.com/README.md

-# SynthCard.com
+# synthcard.com
-The official website for the synthcard project.
+The offical website for the synthcard project